microsoft/Xbox-GDK-Samples/Samples/Handheld/HandheldBestPractices/readme_en-us.md

 # Known Issues/Expectations

 - If a device is in desktop or mouse/keyboard mode, Gamepad inputs will not be recognized.
-Ensure the device is set to Gamepad mode via Armory Crate or other OEM software.
+Ensure the device is set to Gamepad mode via Armoury Crate or other OEM software.
 - The Gamepad virtual keyboard requires Windows 11 24H2 26100.3613 or greater.
 If the device is running an older version of Windows, the sample will not display the virtual keyboard.
 - When running on a device that isn't a handheld, you may see errors regarding